LucasParsy/haccks/README.md

 )

 # remove possible characters from the alphabet of an index
-# ex: you know that the third char of your secret cannot b 'Z':
+# ex: you know that the third char of your secret cannot be 'Z':
 #     h.removeCharsFromAlphabet(2, 'Z')

 h.removeCharsFromAlphabet(